mirna-ashour/mun-management-platform/README.md

 - The 'css' folder contains the css files for the Select2
 - The 'js' folder contains the jQuery file and javascript files for the Select2
 - The 'composer' folder contains all the PHPMailer files
+- The 'favicon' file is the icon for the website in the browser tab.
+It can replaced with a new logo under the same file name
+- The 'baymunlogo2' and 'thimun' files are the images used throughout the website